Mahefa-MaH/goodbadecode/zig_programming.md

-## Title: Zig vs C: Memory Management Showdown
+**Title:** Zig vs. C: Memory Management Divergence

-**Summary:** Zig's compile-time memory management and error handling offer improved safety and performance compared to C's manual memory management, which is prone to errors like memory leaks and segmentation faults.
-Zig's declarative approach enhances code clarity and maintainability.
+**Summary:** Zig's built-in memory management features, particularly its allocator model and compile-time error detection for memory safety, contrast sharply with C's manual memory management, which relies heavily on programmer discipline to prevent leaks and dangling pointers.
+This results in differing levels of safety and ease of development.

 **Good Code (Zig):**